pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 In true DevOps fashion, development for this blog post featured a roller coaster of chronic scope creep, pushing deadlines, discovering details that scrapped the original plan, and during the final finish line approach too!
 The worry and doubt was palpable.

 Have we taken on too much?
 Did project ambitions exceed the achievable?
-The solution struck while on a demo hacking side quest with a friend.
+The solution emerged while hacking on a side quest with a friend.
 A single vision came into focus, tying everything together into a simple "*Push to Start*" Pulumi developer workflow.

 In this story, it took two tries to achieve the goal.
 Often it can take several tries.
 With that backstory let's begin this next learning adventure together.